Contaminated Land Strategy

 A simple contaminated land search can be provided at a cost of £68.48 (+VAT) and a full environmental search can be provided at a cost of £91.31 (+VAT)

 Applicants should complete and return an Environmental Search Form

-Once payment is received, we will send the information to you within 20 working days.
+Once payment is received, we will aim to conduct the search within 5 working days and no later than 20 working days.
 If we do not receive payment within 60 days of your request, we will assume you are not proceeding.